newrelic/infra-integrations-sdk/docs/v3tov4.md

 # Upgrading from GoSDK v3.x to GoSDK v4.x

-V4 of the GoSDK is not backward compatible with the previous versions of the GoSDK.
-This document describes the changes between versions and how to adapt an integration built with the GoSDK v3.x to the new one.
+Version 4 of the GoSDK is not backward compatible with the previous versions.
+This document describes the changes between versions and how to update an integration built with the GoSDK v3.x.

 The Go SDK v4 contains the following changes:

 * New Infrastructure Agent Integration JSON version 4.
 * Add support for dimensional metrics using the [Metrics API format][1].
-* New metric data types: `count` and `summary`.
+* New metric data types: `count`, `summary`, `cumulative-count` and `cumulative-rate`.
-* Removed support for `RATE`, `PRATE` and `DELTA` metric types.
-* Removed distinction between remote and local entities.
-* Metrics, Events and Inventory can be attached either to Entities or an Integration.
+* LocalEntity has been replaced by HostEntity.
 * Support for Go Modules
 * Removed support for protocols prior to v4.x.

 ## JSON schema changes

 The following section explains the new JSON schema.
-Be aware that the new SDK only supports this new JSON document.
+Be aware that the new SDK only supports this new protocol version.
 These are the most important changes:

 * A new "integration" object at the top-level.